Alteryx Product Roadmap: key features and release of version 11.0

 What: Enhancements are due to the R tool along with the addition of Python & Scala support.
 Alteryx will also provide a guide to creating R based Alteryx tools.

 Why: To drive user creativity and innovation.
-Those who have a specialist data science skillset, ability to code in R, Python or Scala, can now create their own Alteryx tools and surface them to their organisation in the form of a macro or an App.
+Those who have a specialist data science skillset, ability to code in R, Python or Scala, can now create their own Alteryx tools and surface them to their organization in the form of a macro or an App.
 This allows more customisation and enriches the toolbox for a wider audience.

 Alteryx is quite rightly, focusing on the enterprise space and improving the Server aspect of the toolset to cement its position as the ultimate enterprise data platform.
 It's focusing on developments that will make its server tools as advanced and user- friendly as its desktop tool.